-How many times should you follow up with a cold prospect?
+But, how many times should you follow up with a cold prospect?
 When should you follow up?
 What specifically should you write in these emails?
 When should you stop following up?

 In this post, you’ll learn how to put a consistent cold email follow-up strategy in place that will help you fill your sales pipeline and ultimately close more deals.

 You send out a cold email and don’t hear back.
 What do you do?

 What I’m sharing here aren’t rules but general guidelines, and it’s your job to turn these general guidelines into best practices for your own startup.
 That said, here’s what I think will work best for most people.

 Optionally, you can add another follow-up email before the break-up email, but I wouldn’t recommend following up more than four times.